 www.NetZeroEnergy.org

 Under construction.
-If you have questions, please email me and I will not only answer your question, but add an explaination to this site.
+If you have questions, please email us and we will not only answer your question, but add an explaination to this site.

-Disclaimer: I am not your tax advisor or attorny, so don't hold me responsible for any mistakes here.
+Disclaimer: We are not your tax advisor or attorny, so don't hold us responsible for any mistakes here.
 The statute can be very difficult to follow, and thus there is a risk of error.
 In the end your taxes are your responsibility.

 Federal tax credits